Niiok/niiok.github.io/content/Unreal/basic.md

 ## UObject
 every classes in UE4 derived from `UObject`.
-Uobjects that not inherited from `AActor` called as UObject in documents.
+Subclasses that not inherited from `AActor` generally called as UObject in documents.

 ## Actor
 Actors are objects in world that consist game.
-Every actors derived from `AActor`.
+Every actor is derived from `AActor`.

 ## Component
-Components are subobject of Actors that endow functions with Actor.
+Components are subobject(not subclass) of Actors that endow functions with Actor.
-Every components derived from `UActorComponent`.
+Every component is derived from `UActorComponent`.

 	Actor
 	├── Input